Golf Tutorials

 How To Use Your Four Clubs to Break 120

 • What if your tee ball lands in the rough?
 Don’t panic!
-Simply use your `advancer`-club with that same 'half-swing putting` backswing and forward stroke.
-The wider-sole on the club's design of most hybrids and fairwaywoods will glide over that longer grass and hit a low but straight shot back into the fairway further down towards yoru target
+Simply use your advancer club with that same half-swing putting backswing and forward stroke.
+The wider-sole design of most hybrids and fairway woods will glide over that longer grass and hit a low but straight shot back into the fairway further down towards your target.

-• At the edge of our so-called "Target-Zone is about ~150-yards away from the hole
+• The edge of our so-called "Target Zone" is about ~150 yards away from the hole.

-• When your ball reaches this landmark, you can start getting a little bit aggressive with your 7-iron until you are within ~75-yeards or less away, you will switch to trying Pitching Wedge to getting on the putting surface... even if takes to whacks 'daisy cutting it' closer and closer to the actual hole
+• When your ball reaches this landmark, you can start getting a little more aggressive with your 7-iron until you are within ~75 yards or less.
+From there, switch to the Pitching Wedge to get on the putting surface, even if it takes a couple of whacks to get closer to the hole.

-• Even more important than selecting the right golf-club, is deciding what is your exact intended start-line to ensure your ball flies in your intended `shot-corridor` - on its way towards your intended final destination on the safe-part of the green on to the front edge on the putting surface.
+• More important than selecting the right golf club is deciding your exact intended start line to ensure your ball flies in the intended shot corridor - towards your intended final destination on the safe part of the green.
 Aim for safety.

-• Close around the putting surfaces you’ll exclusively use your Pitching Wedge to hit a variety of `bump n run`-style chip-shot that we discussed previously.
-Leave your more lofted sand-wedges at home... you need forgiveness right now instead of 'spin'!
-Your simple 'one bounce and run' chip using a Pitching Wedge or even 7-iron with the most simple putting stroke you an use should advance your golf ball safely on towards the front center of any putting green, nearly every single time
+• Close around the putting surfaces, you’ll exclusively use your Pitching Wedge to hit a variety of bump n run-style chip shots previously discussed.
+Leave your more lofted sand-wedges at home.
+You need forgiveness right now instead of spin!
+Your simple 'one bounce and run' chip using a Pitching Wedge or even a 7-iron with a putting stroke should advance your golf ball safely onto the front center of any putting green, nearly every time.

-• Your one and only objective in these scenarios is very black & white: get the golf ball on get the "green" - or putting surface - without any major catastrophies (ie Skull, Chunk, Chile-Dip, Triple-bogey!) and two putts to get your `double-par` or "four'-score for the double `bogey.` That score should sound very easy & accomplishable to you now! .
+• Your one and only objective in these scenarios is straightforward: get the ball on the green without any major catastrophes (i.e., skull, chunk, chili-dip, triple bogey) and two-putt to achieve your double bogey.
+The score should sound very achievable to you now!

 Two-Putt Becomes Your New Par